xbeat/Machine-Learning/README.md

 Weights are fundamental components in machine learning models, serving as the parameters that the model learns during training.
 They determine the strength of connections between inputs and outputs, playing a crucial role in the model's decision-making process.

+## Machine Learning Classification Metrics with Python

+Understanding Classification Metrics Fundamentals

+Classification metrics form the foundation for evaluating machine learning model performance.
+These metrics help quantify how well a model can distinguish between different classes, measuring various aspects of predictive accuracy through statistical calculations derived from the confusion matrix.

 ## Boosting Models with Python Decision Trees

 Introduction to Boosting Models